 There's a third charge of treachery that Yahweh brings against Israel in this passage.
 And that is, number three: blasphemy.
 Defilement, divorce, and blasphemy.
-And we see this most clearly in the verse we skipped: verse 13.
+And we see this most clearly in the verse we skipped, so turn back to Malachi chapter 2, and read verse 13.
 Malachi says, "This is another thing you do: you cover the altar of Yahweh with tears, with weeping and with groaning, because He no longer regards the offering or accepts it with favor from your hand."

-As a result of their betrayal of both the covenant between them and God and the covenant of marriage between one another, God had stopped receiving the sacrifices they brought for temple worship.
+As a result of their betrayal of both (a) the covenant between them and God and (b) the covenant of marriage between one another, God had stopped receiving the sacrifices they brought for the temple worship.
 And it seems the people became aware of this because God was not answering their prayers for a fruitful harvest.
-In Chapter 3 verse 11, God says that "the devourer" was destroying the fruits of the ground.
-There were economic consequences to their disobedience.
+In Chapter 3 verse 11, God says that "the devourer" was "destroy[ing] the fruits of the ground."
+There were economic consequences to their disobedience!
 Well, naturally, then, the people prayed that God would provide crops, but they eventually realized that He was not answering those prayers with favor.
 Sin had cut off communion with God-even as Isaiah 59:2 says, "Your iniquities have made a separation between you and your God, and your sins have hidden His face from you so that He does not hear."
+Sin hinders prayers!
+Psalm 66:18: "If I regard wickedness in my heart, the Lord will not hear."

-Well, in response to that broken fellowship, the text says the people wept.
-But this was not a godly sorrow over sin for the offense it was to God that led to their repentance-to a change of direction, to a forsaking of sin and a return to God in faithfulness.
-No. It was the worldly sorrow that grieves over the consequences of sin! that mourns over the fact that, "I got caught, and it's costing me something."
-It was a similar phenomenon that God rebuked Israel for several centuries earlier in Hosea 7:14.
+Well, in response to that broken fellowship, the text says: the people wept.
+But this was not a godly sorrow over sin for the offense that it was to God that led to their repentance-to a change of direction, to a forsaking of sin and a return to God in faithfulness.
+No, it was the worldly sorrow that grieves over the consequences of sin! that mourns over the fact that, "I got caught! and it's costing me something!"

+It was a similar phenomenon that God rebuked Israel for several centuries earlier in Hosea 7, and verse 14.
 There He says, "And they do not cry to Me from their heart when they wail on their beds; for the sake of grain and new wine they assemble themselves, they turn away from Me."
 You see?
 "They turn away from Me.
 They don't turn toward Me, in repentance.
 They come to worship because they want My gifts, not because they want Me.
 And even their displays of emotion-it's not from their heart.
-They think their histrionics and displays of fleshly emotion will manipulate Me into giving them what they want.
-'They worship Me with their lips, but their hearts are far away from Me.'"
+They think their histrionics and their displays of fleshly emotion will manipulate Me into giving them what they want.
+'They worship Me with their lips, but their hearts are far away from Me."

-And when Malachi says that they "cover the altar of Yahweh with tears, with weeping and with groaning," I can't help but hear overtones of the prophets of Baal on Mount Carmel in 1 Kings 18.
-In an attempt to rouse Baal to action, these pagan prophets called out to their false god "from morning until noon," the text says.
-And when it didn't work, Elijah mocked them and said, "Maybe he's in the bathroom!
+And when Malachi says that they "cover the altar of Yahweh with tears, with weeping and with groaning," I can't help but hear overtones of the prophets of Baal on Mount Carmel in 1 Kings

+18. You remember: in an attempt to rouse Baal to action, these pagan prophets called out to their false god, the text says, "from morning until noon."
+And when it didn't work, Elijah mocked them and said, "Maybe Baal's in the bathroom!
 Or maybe he's asleep!"
 And "so," verse 28, "they cried with a loud voice and cut themselves according to their custom with swords and lances until the blood gushed out on them.
 When midday was past, they raved until the time of the offering of the evening sacrifice."